 Engaging Curious Minds

-Over the past four years, Young Urbanists has partnered with high profile Singaporean schools and institutions, delivering thought provoking programs to over two thousand young people (and a fair few adults too).
+Since 2015, Young Urbanists has been partnering with high profile Singaporean schools and institutions, delivering thought provoking programs to over two thousand young people (and a fair few adults too).

 Young Urbanists gives regular tours at the Singapore City Gallery, explaining Singapore’s geographic location and constraints, historic development and 21st Century planning objectives.